cymoo/monom/README.md

 #### CRUD Methods

-Monorm adds no extra methods to operate MongoDB.
+Monom adds no extra methods to operate MongoDB.

 It proxies a subset of methods in `pymongo.collection:Collection`, which will perform data cleaning and convert the data from query operations to the model object.